Skriptach/LivepeerDesktop/README.md

 ## Package release

 [electron-packager](https://github.com/electron-userland/electron-packager) is used generate the packages.
-You can create a release for all plateform via `npm run release` or platform specific via `npm run [package-mac | package-linux | package-win]`
+You can create a release for all platforms via `npm run release` or platform specific via `npm run [package-mac | package-linux | package-win]`

 ## Updates